This Day In Music: November 28

 November 28, 1939 ~ Singer, trumpeter, songwriter Gary Troxel born in Centralis, Washington, USA ~ Member of the Fleetwoods known for a number of late 1950s, early 1960s recordings, notably Come Softly To Me, Graduation's Here, Mr Blue and Tragedy

-November 28, 1938 ~ Western swing bandleader Bob Wills and his regular backing unit the Texas Playboys record Steel Guitar Rag ~ Wills regular guitarist Leon McAuliffe claimed it as his own, yet adapted from the 1927 Guitar Rag song recorded by Sylvester Weaver.
+November 28, 1938 ~ Western swing bandleader Bob Wills and his regular backing unit the Texas Playboys record Steel Guitar Rag ~ Wills's regular guitarist Leon McAuliffe claimed it as his own, yet the song has most likely been adapted from the 1927 Guitar Rag song recorded by Sylvester Weaver.
 Nevertheless, the Wills version would become widely known and is considered instrumental in popularizing the steel guitar in Western swing.
-Over the years the song would be recorded by Spade Cooley, Hank Garland, Jerry Byrd, George Jones, Buck Owens, Doc Watson, and others
+Over the years the song would be recorded by numerous artists including Spade Cooley, Hank Garland, Jerry Byrd, George Jones, Buck Owens, and Doc Watson

 November 28, 1936 ~ Drummer Roy McCurdy born in Rochester, New York, USA ~ Influenced by Louie Bellson, Shelly Manne, Buddy Rich, Philly Joe Jones, Duke Ellington, Jimmie Lunceford, Lionel Hampton.
 Best known for backing Cannonball Adderley from 1965 until Adderley's death in 1975, including on the 1967 album Mercy Mercy Mercy (Live At The Club) which is generally regarded as one of Adderley's best.
 Has also worked with Nat Adderley, Gene Ammons, Count Basie, Benny Carter, Ella Fitzgerald, Sarah Vaughan, Art Farmer, Benny Golson, Kenny Rankin, Sonny Rollins (Sonny Meets Hawk), Bobby Timmons, Eddie Cleanhead Vinson, Joe Zawinul, Herbie Hancock, Blood Sweat & Tears, the Modern Jazz Disciples, and others

-November 28, 1932 ~ Jazz singer Ethel Ennis, full name Ethel Llewellyn Ennis, born in Baltimore, Maryland, USA ~ Debuted in 1955 with the album Lullabies For Losers and has recorded to critical acclaim since.
-Lovingly dubbed “the First Lady of Jazz” in her homestate of Maryland. ~ Ennis passed away in 2019
+November 28, 1932 ~ Jazz singer Ethel Ennis, full name Ethel Llewellyn Ennis, born in Baltimore, Maryland, USA ~ Prior to her seven-decade career as a jazz singer, played piano in church from a young age.
+Has recorded about a dozen albums, most warmly received, starting with Lullabies For Losers released in 1955.
+Toured Europe with Benny Goodman.
+Lovingly dubbed “the First Lady of Jazz” in her homestate of Maryland ~ Ennis passed away in 2019

 November 28, 1929 ~ Producer, label executive Berry Gordy Jr born in Detroit, Michigan, USA ~ Founded the renowned Motown label and subsidiaries.
 Wrote or co-wrote songs such as Lonely Teardrops (Jackie Wilson), Shop Around (the Miracles), Do You Love Me (the Contours), I Want You Back and ABC (the Jackson 5).
 Discovered, signed, molded stars such as the Supremes, Marvin Gaye, the Temptations, the Four Tops, Gladys Knight, Stevie Wonder, and numerous others